qqprosperodd/Code_example/HMMt.md

 The analysis of DamID-chip was developed in (Filion et al., Cell, 2010).

-And this example code uses HMMt package Filion used in the article.
+And this example code uses HMMt package that Filion used in the article.

 In Van Steensel’s later article, they used chromHMM for DamIDseq, but HMMt gives fine result.